shumwaymark/sentinelcam/README.rst

    :alt: DataPump to DataFeed flow

 The ``DataFeed`` and ``DataPump`` subclasses extend the imageZMQ base classes with support for sending and receiving both pandas DataFrame objects, and lists of timestamps.
-This helps keep everything in the same serialization context underpinning imageZMQ, with consistent image transport technology throughout the system.
+Built upon the same serialization context underpinning imageZMQ, this helps maintain consistent image transport technology throughout the system.

 Internally, the first element of the (text, data) tuple returned to the Data Feed has been reserved for carrying a yet-to-be-implememted response code from the **datapump**.